lvgl/lvgl/docs/get-started/platforms/tasmota-berry.rst

 So what does it look like?
 --------------------------

-TL;DR: Similar to MicroPython, it’s very much like the C API, but Object-Oriented for LVGL components.
+TL;DR: Similar to MicroPython, it's very much like the C API, but Object-Oriented for LVGL components.

-Let’s dive right into an example!
+Let's dive right into an example!

 A simple example
 ~~~~~~~~~~~~~~~~